 Tinnitus is caused by lots of different conditions: certain illnesses, the natural aging process, trauma to the delicate mechanism of hearing within the ear, a build-up of ear wax, caffeine, even a benign tumor all of these can create a ringing in the ears.

-It stands for Tinnitus Retraining Therapy and its based on the work of Professor Pawel J. Jastreboff, the father of TRT who defines tinnitus as a phantom auditory perception perceived only by the person.
-Dr. Jastreboff, and many other researchers, have discovered that Tinnitus Retraining Therapy eliminates the discomfort caused by ringing in the ears in as many as 84% of patients.
+TRT stands for Tinnitus Retraining Therapy and it's based on the work of Professor Pawel J. Jastreboff, the father of TRT who defines tinnitus as a phantom auditory perception perceived only by the person.
+Dr. Jastreboff and many other researchers have discovered Tinnitus Retraining Therapy eliminates the discomfort caused by ringing in the ears in as many as 84% of patients.
 According to Medical News Today, [TRT] is the treatment that has the highest success rate currently.
 And with a success rate of up to 84%, TRT offers hope to the millions of people who experience tinnitus.